-State: North Carolina FFY: 2023
+State: North Carolina

+FFY: 2024

 1. What type of sampling frame is used?

-$\boxtimes$ List frame (Go to Question 2.)
+☑ List frame (Go to Question 2.)

 ☐ Area frame (Go to Question 3.)

-List-assisted area frame (Go to Ouestio n 2.

 2. List all sources of the list frame.
 Indicate the type of source from the list below.
 Provide a brief description of the frame source.
 Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
 In addition, explain how often the lists are updated (cycle).
 (After completing this question, go to Question 4.)